labs-lv/sb8/README.md

 <a name="features"></a>
 Here is a list of features:

 - **Fully compatible with Sound Blaster 2.0 8-bit mono PCM and ADPCM digital audio playback.** PCM playback rate up to 62500Hz.
-Has new SB8-specific DSP functions for retro software developers.
+Has new SB8-specific DSP functions for future retro software.

 - **Using OPL3 FM chip instead of OPL2 for FM music playback.** OPL3 is fully compatible with OPL2 and sounds the same, but can play more advanced music in games that support OPL3 and also has way less timing issues with games running on 486 or faster machines.